Weather vs. Climate: How Do They Differ?2 min read

 While descriptions of a location’s climate can tell someone what to expect, it does not provide any specific details about what the weather will be on a given day.

-The recent cold outbreak and subsequent huge warm-up across the Midwest have been associated with either proving or disproving climate change.
+The recent cold outbreak and subsequent warm-up across the Midwest may be used as a point to either prove or disprove climate change.
 While global climate change has been linked to increased temperature volatility, this one volatile event cannot prove or disprove climate change.
 This event was purely a weather event; however, the frequency of such volatile events has been increasing over the past several decades.
 This long-term uptick in volatility can be linked to climate change since the period is quite long.

 The starkest difference is seen during the summer months.
 For example, for 2021, the current 30-year normal (1991-2020) for population-weighted cooling degree-days (PWCDDs) is 917, while the 10-year normal (2011-2020) is 978.
 To put this into context, if this summer had come in right at the 10-year normal of 978 PWCDDs, it would be the 7th hottest summer since 1950.
 If this summer came in right at the 30-year normal of 917, it would be the 21st hottest summer since 1950.

-To stay apprised of weather forecasts and the impact on natural gas prices affecting your energy bill, tune into our next Energy Market Intel Webinar on February 20th at 2 p.m.
-ET.
+To stay apprised of weather forecasts and the impact on natural gas prices affecting your energy bill, tune into our next monthly Energy Market Intel Webinar.
 Register here.